ipspace/ansible-examples/OSPF-Deployment/README.md

 This directory contains a set of playbooks that deploy OSPF in a network fabric defined in the *fabric.yml* data model:

-* **validate-fabric.yml** starts LLDP on all network devices and validates fabric connectivity using LLDP
+* **validate-fabric.yml** starts LLDP on all network devices and validates interface status and fabric connectivity using LLDP
 * **deploy.yml** configures OSPF and validates OSPF adjacencies

-You'll find detailed description of these playbooks in the [Ansible for Networking Engineers](http://www.ipspace.net/Ansible_for_Networking_Engineers) online course
+You'll find detailed description of these playbooks in the [Ansible for Networking Engineers](http://www.ipspace.net/Ansible_for_Networking_Engineers) online course.

+Note: to get the sources used in the online course do `git checkout OSPF-Deployment-v1.0`

 ## Installation guide